Nastel/tnt4j-stream-jmx/README.md

 It is simple, do one of the following:
  * run Stream-JMX as a `-javaagent`
  * attach Stream-JMX as agent to running JVM
- * connect Streams-JMX over JMXConnector to locally running JVM or remote JMX service
+ * connect Stream-JMX over JMXConnector to locally running JVM or remote JMX service
  * embed Stream-JMX code into your application

 **NOTE:** Running Stream-JMX as `-javaagent`, attaching agent to running JVM or connecting over JMXConnector to locally running JVM or